georgep49/knowledgeABM/ms/main_ms.md

 xyz

 **Conditions for BCH**

 aaa

 #### Next steps

-Our ABM is stylised and does not represent a number of characteristics of real social-ecological systems.
-Nevertheless, it is sufficient to enable us to XYZ.
-There are some kety areas where the model representation could be refined:
+Our ABM is stylised and does not represent some characteristics of real social-ecological systems.
+Nevertheless, it is sufficient to enable us to explore the conditions under which social-ecological KBP are maintained or otherwise.
+There are some key areas where the model representation could be refined:

 - the agents are homogeneous in their propensity to learn, etc.

 - spatial structure of both resources and agent movement (sort of a home range)

 - two resources - multiple resource types

 - empirical/place grounding

+- what is erosion - practice vs protocol

 ### References

 ### SM

 - effects of n agents and n units

+  - baseline_nunits: 0-5 units, 60, 120, 180, 240 agents, n = 10

 - transfer fractrion stuff
+	- transfer_fraction, parent_transfer, n = 10

-- who tl lear from in nwo
+- who to lear from in nw
+	- max, median, rnd, n = 30